IshmeetMehta/anthos-platform/anthos-on-gcp/base-build/README.md

     # get values from cluster that was created

-    # then get creditials for it and proxy to the wordpress service to see it running
+    # then get credentials for it and proxy to the wordpress service to see it running
     gcloud container clusters get-credentials $CLUSTER_NAME --zone $CLUSTER_ZONE --project $PROJECT_ID
     kubectl proxy --port 8888 &